klaudiosinani/taskbook/readme.md

 ### List Items

 To list a group of items where each item complies with a specif number of attributes, use the `--list`/`-l` option followed by the desired attributes.
 Board names along with item traits can be considered valid listing attributes.
-For example to list all items that belong to the default `coding` board and are pending tasks you could the following;
+For example to list all items that belong to the default `myboard` and are pending tasks, the following could be used;

 ```
-$ tb -l coding pending
+$ tb -l myboard pending
 ```

-The by-default supported listing attributes, together with their respective aliases, are the following;
+The by default supported listing attributes, together with their respective aliases, are the following;

 - `myboard` - Items that belong to `My board`
 - `task`, `tasks`, `todo` - Items that are tasks.